Tuwaiq-React01/FinalProject/README.md

  Bloggy is a blog website where you can View, Create, Edit and Delete Posts.

  Live Demo: [Click Here](https://abdulmajeed-almaymuni.github.io/FinalProject/)

+  Note: Live Demo Currently has a bug and is not working.
+I'm working on a way to fix it.
 ### Demo
  ![Demo](./Bloggy.gif)